 What is Dewy?

-Dewy is software for declaratively deploying applications primarily built with Go in non-container environments.
+Dewy is software for declaratively deploying applications in non-Kubernetes environments.
 It ensures that applications and data on servers are always up-to-date.

 Background